Macavitymadcap/deno-books/README.md

 ## Scripts

+- `deno task serve`: Start the web server in watch mode.
 - `deno task addisbn <isbn>`: Search for a book by ISBN on open library or google books and if found add it to the database
 - `deno task addjson <path>`: Add a book to the database based on a json file at